andreafabrizi/DNSProxy/README.md

 * finally updated examples to strongly suggest SQUID in place of POLIPO (I loved it, but is EOL)

 #### Version 1.5 - February 2018:
-* added IETF references and mentions to DoH (wich is based on HTTP/2, single connection multiple streams)
+* added IETF references and mentions to DoH (HTTP/2, single connection multiple streams)
 * added Arduino double ethernet shield script
 * fixed NS/CNAME answers (C) and resolver script (PHP)
 * added the GO version made by chinese people, inspired at my DNSP software